artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 # Company Culture and Organizational-Health-Analysis
-Managed and spearheaded the entire data cycle and processes to analyze company's organizational health.
+Managed and spearheaded the entire data cycle and processes to analyze a company's organizational health.

 **ALL PERSONAL AND/OR UNIQUE IDENTIFIERS HAVE BEEN REMOVED FROM ALL SAMPLE DATA**